databrary/www/databrary/input/pages/access/guide/investigators/access.md

 If you choose to share your volume, your sessions and files will be shared based on the release levels described below.

-A collaborator is someone that has sufficient privileges to access all private data.
-For example, this can be an individual from your lab or a co-author on a study.

 You can then choose between three levels of access for collaborators: